dpatrie/go-bots/README.md

     - A wall
     - Nothing
 - Winner is the last bots standing or all bots still alive after 1000 turns.
-- Order of play will randomize every 5 turns
 - Each game can have 2 to 10 bots
 - Each bot has 100 hit point
 - Every turn, your bot receive information about nearby square (immediate) on the board